Snyk security and compliance: How does Snyk handle your data?

 Snyk accesses manifest and build configuration files in order to identify your open source dependencies.

-In CLI, tests with the --unmanaged flag accesses your source code files to convert them to file signatures (hashes), and store the file signatures and file names.
+For tests using the --unmanaged flag accesses your source code files to convert them to file signatures (hashes), and store the file signatures and file names.
 Other Snyk Open Source scans do not access your source code.

 Snyk accesses and stores Git provider push & pull specific information.
 Examples: contributor name, filenames, timestamps.